hasura/graphql-engine/docs/graphql/manual/actions/index.rst

 Handler
 *******

-Once you define the types, you also have to specify the logic to run when the action mutation is executed.
-This can be done in an HTTP webhook, also called as action handler; it could be a REST endpoint or a serverless function.
+Once you define the action types, you also have to specify the logic to run when the action mutation is executed.
+This can be done in an HTTP webhook, also called the action handler.
+It could be a REST endpoint or a serverless function.

 Learn more about :doc:`writing an action handler<action-handlers>`.